dgknca/vue-scroll-check/README.md

 # vue-scroll-check

 A simple component based on Vue.js.
-Tests the scroll position at the top, bottom and middle.
+Detects if an element has scrolled to bottom, top or middle in itself.

 ## Demo